How Grants Work

 FYA is a wonderful success story.
 Their summer camp, held at the YMCA has been expanded to 100 campers.
-The focus is on learning -- math, language arts, environmental science, computers, life skills, physical education and art.
+The FYA summer camp, held at the YMCA, has been expanded to 100 campers.
 Participants are referred by teachers and parents and have fun while improving test scores.
-At the beginning summer camp, students tested at an overall average of 54%; at the end of the session the scores averaged 81%!
+At the beginning of summer camp, students tested at an overall average of 54%; at the end of the session the scores averaged 81%!

 AFTER SCHOOL PROGRAM FOR MIDDLE SCHOOL STUDENTS